 Taras Kuzio 47:56

 Yes, hi.
-The debate on the whole question of the Great Patriotic War, for me is interesting, because we should not and I’m wondering what people here think about this one, we should not accept that, this is somehow stuck in stone.
+The debate on the whole question of the Great Patriotic War, for me is interesting, because we should not and I’m wondering what people here think about this one, we should not accept that, that this is somehow stuck in stone.
 Things can be changed.
-And Ukraine is a great example of that, in 2015, with the passage of decommunization laws, Ukraine moved to, commemorating World War II, as opposed to celebrating the Great Patriotic War.
+And Ukraine is a great example of that, that in 2015, with the passage of decolonization laws, Ukraine moved to, to commemorating World War Two, as opposed to celebrating the Great Patriotic War.
 And this has many consequences.
 For one thing, I mean, West Ukraine began the war in 39, not in 41.
 And it moves into a different type of event.
 We’re talking about commemorating human tragedy, not celebrating military promptness and victory.
-So, I think there are alternatives.
-Of course, you know, it’s probably unlikely, just linked to that, I’m wondering whether, whether you agree with me that I don’t see any Russian experts and academics who understand Ukraine.
+So I think there are alternatives.
+Of course, you know, it’s probably like unlikely just linked to that.
+I’m in the discussion.
+I’m wondering whether, whether you agree with me that I don’t see any Russian experts and academics who understand Ukraine.
 And because of that, this explains the poor and weak Russian policy towards Ukraine.

 Dr Jade McGlynn 49:21

 Thanks, Taras.
 And we’re just going to take one extra question now as well from Jon Holloway.